dib-lab/elvers/README.md

 Snakemake update of the Eel Pond Protocol for *de novo* RNAseq analysis

-*At the moment, running the Trinity de novo assembler is limited to Linux operating systems*
+* OSX issues:*
+  - fastqc fails about half the time
+  - Trinity assembler does not work

 Install [miniconda](https://conda.io/miniconda.html) (for Ubuntu 16.04 [Jetstream image](https://use.jetstream-cloud.org/application/images/107)):
 ```